Director: Mary Heinzman

 - Information Technology

 The Information Technology (IT) department provides support and services for all faculty, staff, administrative offices and student computing.
 IT is charged with maintaining the integrity of the campus network; providing set up, troubleshooting and maintenance of student computer labs; operation of the student registration and billing system; and general network and desktop support.
-IT provides support for Beeline, Beemail, Datatel and system access.
+IT provides support for Beeline, Beemail, Ellucian and system access.

 Mary Heinzman, Executive Director of Information Resources